AJ2802/Deep-Learning-/README.md

 # Deep-Learning-
 It will cover all solutions of deep learning class in Udacity.
+All programs are written in python with tensor flow package.